bannatech/tisc/ExamplePrograms/README.md

 Peek the stack to `GRA`

 	peek

+Pushes a byte from memory into stack.
+Uses the memory pointer

+	lbs

+Pops from the stack into memory.
+Uses the memory pointer

+	sbs

+Pops from the stack to use as the memory pointer

+	sps

 Set ADD Operation for `cmp` and `op` instructions. `cmp` will flag if there is an overflow. `op` will perform addition.